geniusyield/smart-order-router/README.md

 A complete fill will buy all the offered tokens from the order, and for the partial fill, we need to specify the amount we want to buy from the order.

-For those who want to improve matching strategy implementation or imlement completely new strategies, this is highly relevant, since it is possible to design different matching strategies using these two different type of fills.
+For those who want to improve matching strategy implementation or implement completely new strategies, this is highly relevant, since it is possible to design different matching strategies using these two different type of fills.

 Up to this point, we quickly covered the key actions that can be performed over the orders.